 Is Financial Aid available for study abroad?

 Financial Aid & UW System Grants for study abroad may be available to you, but you must apply when you apply to study abroad.
-Remember that your need increases when your expenses for the semester increase, so even if you are not currently receiving financial aid you may want to consider applying for it for the academic year during which you plan to study abroad (the summer session occurs during the beginning of the academic year).
+Remember that your need increases when your expenses for the semester increase, so even if you are not currently receiving financial aid you may want to consider applying for it for the academic year during which you plan to study abroad (the summer session occurs at the end of the academic year).

 Financial Aid for study abroad is determined in the same way as it is determined when attending classes on campus, with the exception that the additional costs of studying abroad are incorporated into your study abroad budget.
 Grants and loans that would normally be available to you as a student at UW Oshkosh and additional Stafford loans will be available to you for study abroad if you have not already used your program maximums for the year.
 PLUS loans for parents and alternative loans may also be available.